Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/README.md

 If you want to contribute and do some part of the theme, fork this repository, and after your work create pull request to merge your changes.
 Of course, I will review your changes.
 However, don't expect I will do it immediately.
 It can take some time.

 ### How to install?
+**DON'T USE LIGHT-MODE IN DISCORD!
+WILL RESULT IN BREAKING THE THEME FOR YOU.
+IF YOU WANT TO USE THIS THEME, USE DARK MODE**

 #### Type A - Local theme
 - Download the content of the repository
 - Extract the downloaded archive and copy **ALL** files into your *Vencord* / *BetterDiscord* **themes** folder.
 - Launch Discord and enable theme in the settings.
-- **DON'T USE LIGHT-MODE IN DISCORD!
-WILL RESULT IN BREAKING THE THEME FOR YOU.
-IF YOU WANT TO USE THIS THEME, USE DARK-MODE**

 #### Type B - Online Theme
 **If your Discord modification supports Online themes by inserting source file URL**
 - Copy this source file URL: [https://raw.githubusercontent.com/Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/main/Tarkov.Unheard.theme.css](https://raw.githubusercontent.com/Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/main/Tarkov.Unheard.theme.css)
 - Insert the source file URL to Online Theme URL input
-- **DON'T USE LIGHT-MODE IN DISCORD!
-WILL RESULT IN BREAKING THE THEME FOR YOU.
-IF YOU WANT TO USE THIS THEME, USE DARK-MODE**

 ### How to update?